prajapd/Gesture_Recognition/readme.md

 Upon exiting the application all drawings will be saved and visible on launch

 <h2> Sources </h2>

-<p> The template code provided by the CS 349 class was used.

 image source: https://icons8.com/icons/set/replace <-- replace icon
 image source: the delete icon was taken from the android:drawable space.
 </p>